Optimizing for the Rupert property: Introduction

+Not all convex bodies have the Rupert property---for example, balls are not Rupert.
+However, since no convex polyhedron has been shown not to have the Rupert property, it has been conjectured that all convex polyhedra do: \begin{conjecture}[Jerrard et al.~\cite{jerrard} (hesitantly), Chai et al.~\cite{chai}] Every convex polyhedron is Rupert. \end{conjecture} Nevertheless, despite much computational effort, most polyhedra lack positive proof of Rupertness, and hence a contradicting conjecture has also been formulated: \begin{conjecture}[Steininger and Yurkevich~\cite{steininger}] The rhombicosidodecahedron is not Rupert. \end{conjecture}

-In this note, nonlinear optimization is used to find orientations of polyhedra permitting Rupert passages.
-The optimization is used to rediscover the previous results for Platonic, Archimedean, Catalan and Johnson solids.
-It is also able to establish new results: 2 additional Catalan solids---the triakis tetrahedron and the pentagonal icositetrahedron---and 5 additional Johnson solids are found to be Rupert.\footnote{The coordinates of the Catalan solids are taken from \url{http://www.dmccooey.com/polyhedra/Catalan.html}, and those of the Johnson solids from \url{http://www.dmccooey.com/polyhedra/Johnson.html}.}
+In this note, we build on the work of Steininger and Yurkevich~\cite{steininger} and utilize standard nonlinear optimization methods for finding orientations of polyhedra permitting Rupert passages.
+The optimization methods used here provide independent verification of the previously known results for Platonic, Archimedean, Catalan, and Johnson solids.
+It also establishes new results: 2 additional Catalan solids---the triakis tetrahedron and the pentagonal icositetrahedron---and 5 additional Johnson solids are also found to be Rupert.\footnote{The coordinates of the Catalan solids are taken from \url{http://www.dmccooey.com/polyhedra/Catalan.html}, and those of the Johnson solids from \url{http://www.dmccooey.com/polyhedra/Johnson.html}.} Although such optimization can show Rupertness for many polyhedra, it provides no answer as to whether all convex polyhedra are Rupert.